Thumb War: Sexual Revolution in the Digital Age

 Not surprisingly, Sales’s article suggests that plenty of young men are as hardwired for relationship-free sex as ever, while young women are still trying to figure out how they feel about these encounters, still grappling with basic inequalities between the sexes with regard to expectations and behavioral norms.
 Even some of the women profiled, who say they’re perfectly comfortable with casual sex via these apps, seem to have expectations of basic behaviors from the men — like don’t go right back onto Tinder immediately after having sex with someone — about which the men sound rather typically oblivious.
 Several of the women featured indicate that even basic courtesies are the exception rather than the rule, as though the theme has gone from “Will he call?” to “Will he even say goodbye on his way out the door?”
 So, not so much a new story about dating as the same old story that’s gotten a little bit worse.
 And how could it not if hooking up via apps like these only exacerbates certain fundamental flaws in many of us men to begin with?

-Speaking as a former young man myself, I feel comfortable generalizing that we’re not inherently a bright bunch when it comes to this stuff, and we are somewhat programmed to lack empathy at exactly same time that we become sexual creatures.
-As a result, it often to takes young men some measure of getting hurt, and even causing hurt, before we actually start to figure out how to behave at all, let alone how to one day be in a real relationship.
+Speaking as a former young man myself, I feel comfortable generalizing that we’re not inherently a bright bunch when it comes to this stuff, and we are somewhat programmed to lack empathy at exactly the same time that we become sexual creatures.
+As a result, it often takes young men some measure of getting hurt, and even causing hurt, before we actually start to figure out how to behave at all, let alone how to one day be in a real relationship.
 And I suspect basic truths still hold that intimacy is just plain different for women, casual or not, when it comes to behaviors associated with intimacy.
 And so, in the digital dating scene, more people may be acting cool on the surface than ever before; but people have always acted cool on the surface in pre-digital encounters, and it has almost never been true that sex is so emotionally unencumbered.

-Perhaps the most telling details that emerge from Sales’s investigation are those which imply that at lot of the casual sex being had out there isn’t any better today than it was before the invention of the smart-phone wing-man.
+Perhaps the most telling details that emerge from Sales’s investigation are those which imply that a lot of the casual sex being had out there isn’t any better today than it was before the invention of the smart-phone wing-man.
 And it might even be worse.
 In fact, according to comments from one group of young women, it sounds as though breaking down barriers to casual encounters through apps yields at least as many, if not more, complaints of erectile dysfunction and consistent failures to produce sexually satisfying experiences (i.e. orgasms) for the women.
 Again, if these complaints are representative of the larger experience, this is not at all surprising.
 As with empathy and other emotional connections to another human being, there is usually a learning curve when it comes to partners having good sex rather than just some sex.
 And so it stands to reason that good sex isn’t going to happen very often — and quite possibly never — among people who merely “Hit it and quit it,” as the contemporary saying goes, according to Sales.

 Yet another aspect of apps like Tinder is that, as interactive media unto themselves, they are essentially hand-held games, which presumably breed addictive, game-like habits with the added bonus of scoring “points” that feel emotionally empowering.
 Swipe images of men or women you find attractive, and it must be kind of a thrill each time there’s a reciprocal match, like playing concentration with little prizes along the way for your ego.
 As such, I would not be surprised if the consummation of “winning” this game — at least for many women and possibly for more men than might admit it — is frequently less satisfying than playing the game itself.
 If this is true, it really is a shame.
 After all, the highs and lows of dating have always been something of a game, but one played through a broad range of human interactions like conversation, body language, humor, flirting, and so on — all stimulating a range of emotional experiences that give our lives color, depth, and meaning.
-One can hardly expect to consolidate all that down to a finger swipe across a glass screen and expect richer experiences to manifest as a result.
+One can hardly consolidate all that down to a finger swipe across a glass screen and expect richer experiences to manifest as a result.

 Admittedly, it is often difficult to compartmentalize the distinct but overlapping subjects of sex, sexism, sexualization, feminism, and even such extreme behaviors as sexual abuse.
 One body of thought is that sexualization is borne exclusively of sexism, which can be the foundation for assault, or at least chronic callousness.
 My view has generally been that sexualization is unavoidable, but that as long as all parties are on equal terms, being open about sexualizing one another (in the right contexts) is probably healthier than sublimating these instincts.
 This is because, generally speaking, in cultures where sex is shameful, women wind up as victims of abuse and scorn, sometimes quite horrifically.